hmxmilohax/rb3-pc/_english/controllers.md

 If not, keep reading.

-**Right click on “Rock Band 3” and select “Create Custom Gamepad Configuration”**
+**Right click on "Rock Band 3" and select "Create Custom Gamepad Configuration"**

 ![A screenshot of RPCS3's right click menu, showing "Create Custom Gamepad Configuration" highlighted](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/conf/rpcs3pad.png "Create Custom Gamepad Configuration")

 * If you are planning on plugging in multiple instruments, _you must set them on different ports_ (Player 1, Player 2, etc).
 * PS3 guitar, drum controllers, and MIDI Pro Adapters **for the Rock Band series** are plug and play and require no additional setup.

-**If your controller isn't being detected, click “Refresh”.
+**If your controller isn't being detected, click "Refresh".
 If that doesn't solve it, restart RPCS3.**

-Once you've finished configuring, **remember to click “Save”.**
+Once you've finished configuring, **remember to click "Save".**

 Below are the buttons you should map in RPCS3's Gamepad Settings.

 # Guitars

-* If you're using PS2 (Guitar Hero), PS3 (Guitar Hero), or Wii guitars, set the “Handlers” option to “MMJoyStick.”
+* If you're using PS2 (Guitar Hero), PS3 (Guitar Hero), or Wii guitars, set the "Handlers" option to "MMJoyStick."
-* If you're using Xbox 360 guitar controllers, set the “Handlers” option to “XInput.”
+* If you're using Xbox 360 guitar controllers, set the "Handlers" option to "XInput."

-Make sure you **set “Device Class” to “Guitar”.**
+Make sure you **set "Device Class" to "Guitar".**
-**Switch the drop-down menu next to it to "Rock Band" if you're using a Rock Band guitar or leave it on “Guitar Hero” if you're using a Guitar Hero guitar**.
+**Switch the drop-down menu next to it to "Rock Band" if you're using a Rock Band guitar or leave it on "Guitar Hero" if you're using a Guitar Hero guitar**.

 **Some guitar controllers** (most notably Guitar Hero controllers) misbehave and **refuse to map sometimes.
-If you try mapping a button and get “U+”, click “Filter Noise"** at the bottom left of the controller configuration window **then try mapping**.
+If you try mapping a button and get "U+", click "Filter Noise"** at the bottom left of the controller configuration window **then try mapping**.

 | **RPCS3**          | **PS/Wii Rock Band Guitars** | **Xbox Rock Band Guitars** | **Guitar Hero Guitars** |
 |:------------------:|:---------------------:|:---------------------:|:-----------------------:|